 Assistant Special Agent in Charge (ASAC) - Christopher G. Tolley

-Mr. Douglas James currently serves as the Acting Special Agent in Charge of the Seattle Field Divisional Office.
+Mr. Douglas James currently serves as an Assistant Special Agent in Charge of the Seattle Field Divisional Office.

 In 1991, Mr. James received a Bachelor of Arts degree from the University of Washington in the field of Society and Justice.
-Mr. James began his career with the Drug Enforcement Administration (DEA) in 1991 as a special agent.
+Mr. James began his career with the Drug Enforcement Administration (DEA) 1991 as a Special Agent.
 After graduating from the DEA Academy he was assigned to the San Francisco, California Division Office.